TFS Gulf

 View All Result

-How CA Swati Singhania branched out of conservative society & built her own practice in finance.
-Today both her sisters are CAs as well.
+How this CA branched out of conservative household & built her practice in finance.
+Today both her sisters are CAs.

 Swati is the first woman in her family who pursued higher education and became a CA. Hailing from a small town in Bihar she fought misogyny and built her own CA firm S Singhania and Associates.